ErjanGavalji/g4e-tutorial/ErjanNotes.md

-Notes on the Getting started tutorial and the reference
+Notes on the Getting started tutorial
 ----
 *by Erjan Gavalji, Solutions Engineer, Glue42*

-1. Tutorial: Step 1.2: I want to add a reference to the JavaScript and I did not find it.
+[] 1.
+Tutorial: Step 1.2: I want to add a reference to the JavaScript and I did not find it.
 Possibly mention the SDK folder I have on my desktop and suggest `npm install  ~/AppData/Local/Tick42/GlueSDK/GlueJS/tick42-glue-major.minor.patch.tgz` as well as copy the file under